 As mentioned for the individuals in management, the organization itself also obviously benefits from a positive reporting system.
 From saving on preventable expenses from incidents to increasing the safety of staff and clients alike, there are supremely more benefits for an organization to complete incident reports than there are liabilities.

-Learn more here about The Incident Report And Disclosure Process here.
+Learn more about The Incident Report And Disclosure Process here.

 5. Increases Awareness

-Finally we’ll talk a bit about why an incident report should be completed and this is because the process increases awareness.
-Here’s how it affects the individual as well as the organization.
+Finally, we’ll discuss why an incident report should be completed.
+The process increases awareness, and here’s how it affects the individual and the organization.

 For The Individual

-Pre-emptive behavior to avoid injury or incident only occurs when we have knowledge of a potential hazard.
+Preemptive behavior to avoid injury or incident only occurs when we know of a potential hazard.
 Incident reporting is a primary means for individuals to communicate to others in the workplace that there is a potential danger that requires attention.

 For The Organization

 Increasing awareness by completing incident reports within an organization is beneficial for two reasons.
-First, it helps prevent incidents from occuring in the first place which saves an organizatoin from costly incidents and down-time.
-The second benefit for the organization is the affect upon the organizations overall appearance and brand within the community.
+First, it helps prevent incidents from occurring in the first place, which saves an organization from costly incidents and downtime.
+The second benefit for the organization is the effect on the organization’s overall appearance and brand within the community.
 Any business known to care about the safety of its workers is a business that will attract positive and productive staff.
-A stronger workforce makes a business stronger.
+A more vital workforce makes a business more robust.
 So, in the end, good incident reporting really is a win-win.

 Taking Incident Reporting To The Next Level

-If you’re looking to save even more time and money making your incident reporting all the more efficient, then you should consider a digital reporting solution.
+If you’re looking to save even more time and money and make your incident reporting more efficient, consider a digital reporting solution.

-1st Incident Rporting are the specialists in all thing incident reporting.
-The app allows your company to take control of your incident repoton process with detailed reports, instandt notifications, instant report online access and more.
+1st Incident Reporting is the specialist in all things incident reporting.
+The app allows your company to take control of your incident report process with detailed reports, instant notifications, instant report online access, and more.
 Want to learn more?

 Sources